 It will be simple and appropriate, in a pattern pleasing in its variety and balance, end having unity, with its surroundings.

-Ashlar is stone dressed to permit laying with uniformly thick horizontal joints l/2 inch thick or less.
+Ashlar, a form of dressed stone masonry, is stone dressed to permit laying with uniformly thick horizontal joints l/2 inch thick or less.
 It is divided into two classes: